carlespibernat/scheduled-command-bundle/README.md

 ```

 At the moment this bundle is only working in unix environments where the `at` command
-is install, but it would be nice to add Windows compatibility.
+is installed, but it would be nice to add Windows compatibility in the future.